fjbatresv/fjbatresv_web/README.md

    - `AWS_REGION`
    - `S3_BUCKET` (name of your static site bucket)
 2) Push to `main` and the workflow will:
-   - Use Node 20 with npm cache
+   - Use Node from `.nvmrc` with npm cache
    - Install deps with `npm ci --registry=https://registry.npmjs.org`
    - Run `npm run lint` and `npm test`
    - Build optimized artifacts (`ng build --configuration production`)